iammateus/sneake-chat/README.md

 # Sneake Chat

-A [chat](https://github.com/iammateus/sneake-chat-app) server created using Python and socket.oi.
+The back-end of the [Sneake Chat App](https://github.com/iammateus/sneake-chat-app), created with Python and socket.io.

 ## Requeriments